Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Miguel Cabrera At The Plate

-- Cabrera has picked up a hit in 63.0% of his 81 games this season, with multiple hits in 17.3% of them.

-- He has hit a home run in three games this season (3.7%), homering in 1% of his chances at the plate.
+- Looking at the 82 games he has played this season, he's hit a long ball in three of them (3.7%), and in 1% of his trips to the dish.

-- Cabrera has had an RBI in 19 games this season (23.5%), including six multi-RBI outings (7.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Cabrera has driven in a run in 20 games this season (24.4%), including six games with more than one RBI (7.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.